OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Development

-For the development environment, we will be deploying
+For the development environment, we will be deploying:

 * 1 x Azure Web App for Development
 * 1 x SQL Database for Development